How to write a viral blog post (Guide with examples and tools)

 “In 2018, what is left to explore in the world?” – The Verge

 “Tweets, lies and threats.
 It’s morning in America!” – AdAge

-Charm them in your introduction
+Step three: charm them in your article introduction

 If your opening line is the hook, your introduction will seal the deal.
 It needs to be short, sweet and set out why your reader wants to read the article.

 - Do include interesting facts and allude to the value the reader will get

 - Don’t write it like a high school essay (in this article we will examine…)

 - Don’t assume knowledge of the reader or allude to things you don’t explore in the article

 - Do talk to them at their level

 - Don’t condescend